grgomrton/coyote-forms/README.md

 public List<ValidationFailure> validate(T inputValues)
 ```

-For validating the entire or part of the form.
+For validating the set of inputs.

 ## Examples